aionnetwork/aion-docs/developers/tools/dashboard/_index.md

 ![Account Details Upper](/developers/tools/dashboard/images/account-details-upper.png)

-Here, you can click the **Aion (Default)** dropdown and select the ATS token you would like to see info on.
+Here, you can click the **Aion (Default)** dropdown and select the ATS token that you would like to see info on.

 ![Change Token View](/developers/tools/dashboard/images/change-token-view.gif)